jkomoros/boardgame/README.md

 This known signature is used a lot within the package for the engine to interact with objects specific to a given game type.

 Implementing all of those getters and setters for each custom object type you have is a complete pain.
-That's why there's a cmd, suitable for use with `go generate`, that automatically creates PropertyReaders for your structs.
+That's why there's a command, suitable for use with `go generate`, that automatically creates PropertyReaders for your structs.

+First, install the command by running `go install` from within `$GOPATH/github.com/jkomoros/boardgame/cmd/autoreader`.
+You only need to do this once.

 Somewhere in the package, include: